sangria-graphql/sangria-graphql.github.io/learn.md

 ## Middleware

-Sangria support generic middleware that can be used for different purposes, like performance measurement, metrics collection, security enforcement, etc. on a field and query level.
+Sangria supports generic middleware that can be used for different purposes, like performance measurement, metrics collection, security enforcement, etc. on a field and query level.
-Moreover it makes it much easier for people to share standard middleware in a libraries.
+Moreover it makes it much easier for people to share standard middleware in libraries.
 Middleware allows you to define callbacks before/after query and field.

 Here is a small example of its usage: